mkarroqe/stickittotheman/README.md

 2. change the ```img``` variable in line 18 to the path of your image
 3. run ```python stickinit.py```

-*web flask server version coming soon!*
+*web flask server version and more stickers coming soon!*

 ### demo:
 | **before** | **after**